 - Twilight Zone Tower of Terror

-Yikes.
-Five.
+Four literal rides to start the year and six by summer.
+That’s not great.
 The worst land in Walt Disney World (DinoLand U.S.A.) has 3 attractions that you physically ride.
-This whole park only has 2 more open than the lowly DinoLand.
-While all of these attractions are much better than 2 of DinoLand’s offerings (probably all 3, honestly) what we’re really dealing with is capacity issues.
-Walt Disney World attracts a lot of people and if a park is open then people will go to it.
+On the bright side, the first four attractions on the above list are all good to great attractions.
+The big problem with so few attractions are capacity issues.
 The more attractions that are open, the more the park spreads people out and keeps wait times down.
-That simply doesn’t happen when there are 5 attractions to ride, especially when they’re all fairly popular.
+That simply doesn’t happen when there are 4 attractions to ride, especially when they’re all fairly popular.
 If 100 people are going to go get food at a baseball game then having more concession stands open will limit the lines, even if one of the concession stands is selling pizza that tastes like cardboard (insert

 Pizza Planet PizzeRizzo joke here).

 Essentially this comes down to if you’ve been to the Studios before.
-If you haven’t, most of these open rides are must-do’s.
+If you haven’t, most of these rides are must-do’s.
 Tower of Terror is quite possibly the best attraction at Walt Disney World.
 There’s not much like Rock n’ Roller Coaster in WDW so if roller coasters are your thing, it’s probably a must-do as well.
 Toy Story Midway Mania has it’s critics but is generally adored and is the park’s most popular attraction.
 Star Tours is a classic Disney attraction.
-The Great Movie Ride is the least popular of the five but is the attraction that best fits the park’s theme.
-I’d argue that all 5 are probably must-do’s for a first time guest (or an infrequent visitor).
+I’d argue that all 4 are probably must-do’s for a first time guest (or an infrequent visitor).
 Get there when the park opens and you’ll be able to complete all of them before noon, if you take advantage of FastPass+.
-For a frequent visitor, I’m not sure it’s worth a trip to the to Hollywood Studios to do these five attractions although it does depend on how long your stay is and if any of these are your favorites.
+For a frequent visitor, I’m not sure it’s worth a trip to the to Hollywood Studios to do these four attractions although it does depend on how long your stay is and if any of these are your favorites.

 There are a few more options of things to do at Disney’s Hollywood Studios than just rides.
 There are a decent amount of shows.
 Here they are: